-Willa (Light Ship) 2015-2020 is a large-scale outdoor light sculpture that will be permanently installed in a remote area of the high desert of Northern New Mexico.
-Consisting of a chamber of yellow light and glass hidden inside an old RV and large enough for 4 people to sit inside, Willa is an immersive environment for experiencing light and time.
+Willa (Light Ship) 2015-2020 is a large-scale outdoor light sculpture that will be permanently installed in a remote area of the high desert in Northern New Mexico.
+Consisting of a chamber of yellow light and glass hidden inside an old 1970s RV and large enough for 4 people to sit inside, Willa is an immersive environment for experiencing light and time.

 Inside Willa, hundreds of handmade cast glass objects collect light from the sky.
 The interior changes as light shifts throughout the day, sunrise to sunset, or as clouds pass overhead.
 There is no electric light in Willa.
 Light enters Willa through a transparent roof, directly connecting the piece to the sky and its' cycles of day and night, weather, and seasons.